 Other variables that play a role in the flavor profile are the soil and the rain percentage that help the coffee grow at its full potential.
 We must also keep in mind that farmers need to have access to many resources in order to process their coffee beans in a way that favors its unique characteristics.

 Now imagine you have two apple varieties in front of you, one is a granny smith and the other one is a cripps pink.
 The granny smith apple has light green in color and a distinctive sour flavor.
 The cripps pink apple has a red color and a sweeter flavor.
-If you eat a bit of these two apples at the same time there will be a confusion regarding flavor.
+If you eat a bit of these two apples at the same time, there will be a confusion regarding flavor.
 The same principle goes for coffee blends.

-Roasting Single Origin Coffee
+Is Single Origin Coffee Roasted Differently?

 Many coffee professionals have been experimenting with roasting coffee beans from different origins and selling them as blends.
 However, specialty coffee roasters favor single origin beans because they adjust the roast profile depending on the bean’s characteristics.